VirtualBlock/ERC1155Tracker/README.md

 # Usage

-The ERC1155Tracker co-exists with another ERC721 contract and tracks its owners.
+The ERC1155Tracker must co-exists with another ERC721 contract and tracks its owners.

 * New tokens are assigned to existing ERC721 tokens and track their owner